skilled-reflection/skilled-reflection.github.io/book/c04-gdn-self.md

 Good self-management is maximizing the homeostasis of these needs, on the bet that they will maximize your values.
-While all humans must engage with each, each human's CHUD will dictate how much.
+Each person's CHUD will vary.

-Keep a clean HOME, and LIB
+1. Keep a clean HOME, and LIB

 ### HOME
 The collection of places and tools needed for the habits that underscore SELF-maintenance, are "HOME".
-Home is an organic optimization, a GROUP.
+Home is an example of a GROUP.

-A HOME further groups related actions into rooms: a kitchen for storing food, providing running water, and protection from the elements.
+A HOME further groups related actions into rooms, such as a room for eating, for pooping, for sleeping.
+Take the eating room, a kitchen.
+It is also for storing,
+preparing and disposing of food.

 This definition of HOME is expanded to include all physical material and